Best coffee shops in Boston

 Somerville seems to have a thing for repurposing stodgy old buildings and turning them into hip social spaces.
 (Exhibit A: the castle-turned-cultural center known as the Armory.)
 This Union Square café serves a ton of food and drink options, and many young locals chill the day away over sustainably-sourced coffee.
 Circle around to the far side of the coffee bar and you’ll notice a massive bank vault, where you can enjoy a drink while feeling like you’re in on a heist.

 In a sea of chains, Trident remains a tried-and-true standby for the more indie-minded of Boston’s over-caffeinated literary nerds.
-The magazine selection is peerless—art zines, obscure trade publications… and is that a Spanish edition of Foreign Affairs?
-The food and drink is solid; if you’re bummed about not being able to order a single-origin pour-over, the atmosphere will make up for it.
+The magazine selection is peerless—art zines, obscure trade publications, and more.
+The food and drink is solid.
+The coffee may not be single-origin pour-over, but it's strong and tasty, and the atmosphere will make up for it.

 How is a high-concept restaurant also one of the area’s great coffee shops?
 Because Loyal Nine wears more than one hat.
 Yes, it’s a nighttime spot serving reimagined New England fare, but it’s also a cafe during daylight hours.
 Imagine settling in with your laptop at an inside communal table or on the outside patio, a glass of nitro coffee in hand and a biscuit breakfast sandwich at the ready.
 Before you know it, you’ll find you’ve lingered into lunchtime, which simply means you can explore the midday sandwich and salad offerings and indulge in one last latte.